 - Sports-related trauma

-The location of the injury is a significant determining factor in its severity.
-The spine is made up of vertebrae, muscles, ligaments, and nerves that supply the body with signals from the brain that control motor and sensory functions.
+The location of the trauma is a significant determining factor in its severity.
+The spine is made up of vertebrae, muscles, ligaments, and nerves that supply the body with signals from the brain and control motor and sensory functions.
 Depending on the location of the injured area, the symptoms and rehabilitation options will vary.
 Injuries to the thoracic, lumbar, or sacral regions of the spine may result in complete loss of function to the lower extremities, while cervical damage of the upper spine may result in total loss of function of all limbs.